ICAMS/Kanapy/README.rst

     (knpy) $ conda install -y -c conda-forge --file requirements.txt (knpy) $ pip install -e .

 Kanapy is now installed along with all its dependencies.
-If you intend to use Kanapy's texture module, link Kanapy with MATLAB_ and MTEX_ installations by running: :bash:`kanapy setuptexture` and follow the instructions.
+If you intend to use Kanapy's texture module, link Kanapy with MATLAB_ and MTEX_ installations by running: :bash:`kanapy setupTexture` and follow the instructions.

 .. note:: 1. ``knpy`` can be replaced with any name for your environment.